Data journalism: Emergence as a concept

 Although data journalism has been used informally by practitioners of computer-assisted reporting for decades, the first recorded use by a major news organization is The Guardian, which launched its Datablog in March 2009.
 And although the paternity of the term is disputed, it is widely used since Wikileaks' Afghan War documents leak in July, 2010.

 The Guardians coverage of the war logs took advantage of free data visualization tools such as Google Fusion Tables, another common aspect of data journalism.
 Facts are Sacred by The Guardians Datablog editor Simon Rogers describes data journalism like this:

 "Comment is free," wrote Guardian editor CP Scott in 1921, "but facts are sacred".
 Ninety years later, publishing those sacred facts has become a new type of journalism in itself: data journalism.
 And it is rapidly becoming part of the establishment.

 Investigative data journalism combines the field of data journalism with investigative reporting.
 An example of investigative data journalism is the research of large amounts of textual or financial data.
 Investigative data journalism also can relate to the field of big data analytics for the processing of large data sets.

 Since the introduction of the concept a number of media companies have created "data teams" which develop visualizations for newsrooms.
 Most notable are teams e.g. at Reuters, Pro Publica, and La Nacion (Argentina).
 In Europe, The Guardian and Berliner Morgenpost have very productive teams, as well as public broadcasters.

-As projects like the MP expense scandal (2009) and the 2013 release of the "offshore leaks" demonstrate, data-driven journalism can assume an investigative role, dealing with "not-so open" aka secret data on occasion.
+As projects like the MP expense scandal (2009) and the 2013 release of the "offshore leaks" demonstrate, data-driven journalism can assume an investigative role, dealing with "not-so open" secret data on occasion.